MarketoMA/marketo_ma/README.md

 ### <a id="field-definition"></a> Field Definition

-The fields configured here will be available for mapping to User and Webform fields.
+Firstly obtain all fields defined in Marketo by selecting "Retrieve from Marketo".
+By default, all fields retrieved will be available for mapping to Webform and User Profile fields.
+It is possible to limit the available fields by selecting them via the Field Definition form table.
-They should match those that are defined in your Marketo admin under Admin > Field Management.
+Read-only fields are displayed but are never available for mapping.
+See all fields that are defined in your Marketo admin under Admin > Database Management > Field Management.
 Additional information regarding Marketo fields can be found in the Marketo articles [Field Management](http://docs.marketo.com/display/public/DOCS/Field+Management) and [Export a List of All Marketo API Field Names](http://docs.marketo.com/display/public/DOCS/Export+a+List+of+All+Marketo+API+Field+Names).

 **Marketo Fields**